christian-fei/christian-fei.github.io-pandoc/about.md

 I'm an aspiring <del>ninja</del> agile developer, working in Trento at [XPeppers](http://xpeppers.com/), Italy.

-Passionate about the web and [open source](https://github.com/christian-fei)
+Passionate about the web and [open source](https://github.com/christian-fei).

+I'm into simple and stupid things.

 # I'm